Complaining to Adult Services

 - Citizens Advice Newcastle

 The Local Government Ombudsman looks at complaints about councils and other authorities.
 It is a free service.
 Their job is to investigate complaints in a fair and independent way.
 If you have a problem with a council service, you should first complain to the council.
-But if you are still not satisfied, they may be able to help.
+But if you are still not satisfied, you can make a complaint on their website, by phone or post.